Chor Police

 Chor Police is a 1983 Indian film, which is most famous for being the directorial debut movie of the Bollywood actor Amjad Khan.
-It stars Amjad Khan along with Shatrughan Sinha, Parveen Babi, Kader Khan and Shakti Kapoor.
-It also features special appearances by Ashok Kumar, Nirupa Roy, Vinod Mehra and Bindiya Goswami.
+It stars Amjad Khan along with Shatrughan Sinha, Parveen Babi, Kader Khan and Shakti Kapoor in lead roles and features special appearances by Ashok Kumar, Nirupa Roy, Vinod Mehra, Bindiya Goswami, Imtiaz Khan, Zarina Wahab and Salah Alrifa (UAE).

 Plot

 Inspector Sunil Rana has been assigned the case of triple-homicide of the Sinha family, namely Mr. Sinha, his son Inspector Rohan, and Rohan's wife.
 After an investigation, Sunil concludes that the assailant can only be Dr. Singh, who is going to escape from India, and re-locate to Dubai, United Arab Emirates, far from the jurisdiction of Bombay Police.
 Sunil must overcome borders to apprehend Dr. Singh, and thus bring justice to the Sinha family.
 It is then Sunil realises that Dr. Singh is not the only one involved in this homicide, which is far more complicated that he had thought it to be.